Acacia lobulata

-Acacia lobulata, commonly known as Chiddarcooping wattle, is a shrub of the genus Acacia and the subgenus Plurinerves that is endemic to a small area of south western Australia.
+Acacia lobulata, commonly known as Chiddarcooping wattle, is a species of flowering plant in the family Fabaceae and is endemic to the a small area of the south-west of Western Australia.
+It is an erect, open, often spindly shrub, with glabrous, resinous branchlets, ascending curved, terete phyllodes, usually spherical heads of yellow flowers, and linear, strongly curved, thinly papery pods raised over the seeds.
 It was declared as rare flora in 1997 and is now listed as endangered under the Environment Protection and Biodiversity Conservation Act 1999.